Jobs for October: Flowers

 dividing crocosmiaCutting back, pruning and dividing

-Lift and divide poor flowering or overcrowded herbaceous plants.
+Lift and divide poor-flowering or overcrowded herbaceous plants.

-Dahlia 'Chat noir'Maintenance
+Dahlia 'Chat noir'General maintenance

 Lift tender bulbs if you live in a cold area; Galtonia and Tigridia bulbs, for example, need lifting and storing over the winter.

-Raise patio containers on to bricks or purpose-made pot feet to avoid them sitting in water during the winter.
+Raise patio containers onto bricks or purpose-made pot feet to avoid them sitting in water during the winter.

 Move alpine troughs to a covered porch or lean-to to protect them from the rain – ask for help with lifting to avoid back injuries!
 Pick over alpines regularly, removing any autumn debris and covering died-back patches with extra grit to encourage their re-growth.